ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sag/veeam-cr-sag-ascfg.md

 The `apt update` command downloads package information from all configured sources.
 The system knows which packages are available for upgrade, and where to retrieve that software.
 The `apt upgrade` command uses this information and upgrades all installed packages to their most recent versions.

-1. From your laptop, connect to the automation server by using the IP address and the root credentials from the {{site.data.keyword.cloud}} Portal `ssh root@<public_ip_address>`.
+1. From your laptop, connect to the automation server by using the IP address and the root credentials from the {{site.data.keyword.cloud}} console `ssh root@<public_ip_address>`
 2. At the command line, use command `apt update && apt upgrade -y` to update and upgrade the OS packages.

 ## Changing DNS
 {: #veeam-cr-sag-ascfg-dns}

 After provisioning, the VSI is configured to use the {{site.data.keyword.cloud_notm}} DNS resolvers: `10.0.80.11 and 10.0.80.12`, and not your VMware vCenter Server® instance - Active Directory™ DNS (AD/DNS) servers.
 You can change this configuration by using the following commands, and changing `<addns_1>` and `<addns_2>` to the IP addresses of your AD/DNS servers.
 Replace `<root_domain>` with your vCenter Server instance domain.
-For example, `test.ibmloud.local`.
+For example, `test.ibmloud.local`

 ```text
 sudo sed -i 's/10.0.80.11/<addns_1>/g' /etc/netplan/50-cloud-init.yaml